justin73/calculator_project/README.md

 Exisiting bugs:
-  1. mixed operator calculation: there is a bug with two secondary operators(x,/) using together, such as 3+4x5/6
-  2. parenthese calculation:  exisiting bug which is when the value inside parenthese is negative, then it fails
+  1. parenthese calculation:  exisiting bug which is when the value inside parenthese is negative, then it fails
-  3. since validation is not done yet, so for parenthese calculation, there are some non-valid format still allowed
+  2. since validation is not done yet, so for parenthese calculation, there are some non-valid format still allowed

 Needs to imporve:
  UI, interaction as well as aesthetics...